CORI & Re-Entry Project

 The project represents individual clients and engages in systemic law reform advocacy.
 Cases accepted include:

 - Legal advice on CORI issues and representation of clients at criminal record sealing hearings.
-Click here to link to record sealing and other booklets.
+Click here to for record sealing and other booklets.

-- Appeal of denials of criminal record sealing petitions.
+- Appeal of denials of criminal record and juvenile sealing petitions.

-- Problems with juvenile court youthful offender records being listed on adult CORI reports in violation of the law.
+- Fixing mistakes on CORI reports and problems with juvenile court youthful offender records being listed on adult CORI reports in violation of the law.

 - Denial of the right to seal all of one’s Boston Municipal Court (BMC) cases from all divisions of the BMC in a single division of the court under BMC Standing Order 1-09.